bem-sdk-archive/bem-decl/README.md

 ### parse method

-Parses raw string or evaluated JS object to a set of BEM entities.
+Parses raw string or evaluated JS object to a set of BEM-entities.

 #### Syntax